 The department specializes in Arabic and Hebrew.
-All master's students must gain third-year proficiency in one of these languages, and at least 6 credit hours at the Intermediate level or above in another of them or reading proficiency in an appropriate European language, as stipulated in the General Requirements section of the bulletin.
+All master's students must gain third-year proficiency in one of these languages, and either second-year proficiency (at least 6 credit hours at the Intermediate level or above) in another of them or reading proficiency in an appropriate European language, as stipulated in the "General Requirements" section of the bulletin.
 In consultation with the director of graduate studies, other Middle Eastern languages may be used to satisfy the major or minor language requirement.